Three young women sit on concrete stairwell.

 A secured credit card may also provide a direct line to unsecured credit.
 For example, with Discover, you can upgrade to an unsecured card after 6 consecutive on-time payments and maintaining good status on all your credit accounts.2

-• Student credit card: If you’re in college and want to build a credit history without a security deposit, consider a student credit card that tailors qualifications toward the unique needs of students.
+• Student credit card: If you’re in college and want to build a credit history without a security deposit, consider a student credit card.
+Student cards tailor qualifications and terms toward the unique needs of students.
 For example, you may be able to apply for a student credit card without a credit score, and they may also have more flexible income requirements.

 Get your credit report and check for errors